Last Updated on September 9, 2023 by Norvan Martin

 If the difference between the left and right channels is reduced, then a dirty control is the likely culprit.

 How To Clean Dirty Controls and Knobs

-This includes the tape monitor, tone defeat, stereo/mono selectors, speaker buttons, volume pot, input selector, level sliders, etc.
+This includes the balance control, bass/treble selector, tape monitor, tone defeat, stereo/mono selectors, speaker buttons, volume pot, input selector, level sliders, etc.

-To clean each knob, spray your cleaner so that it gets in the crevices, and work it thoroughly.
+To clean each knob, spray your cleaner (use a good contact cleaner like Deoxit) so that it gets in the crevices, and work it thoroughly.
+The cleaner needs to be sprayed directly into the controls.
 This means you need to remove the cover casing and work internally while spraying into the holes inside of the pots and switch mechanisms.

 To ensure the spray gets into the crevices of the knobs, you can even tilt the amp on its side or tilt it face up or down to let gravity help flow along the cleaner.
 Be sure to place paper towels underneath to catch the excess flow.